-In recognition of outstanding achievement, West Virginia University provides a scholarship to first-time freshmen who have achieved the highest levels of honor or leadershipwithin nationally acclaimed organizations (determined to be eligible for inclusion by WVU beginning with the 2013 fall semester).
+In recognition of outstanding achievement, West Virginia University provides a scholarship to first-time freshmen who have achieved the highest levels of honor or leadership within certain nationally acclaimed organizations.

-- Student must remain enrolled as a full-time undergraduate at the Morgantown
+- Student must remain enrolled as a full-time undergraduate.

-- Eligible students must submit verification of status attainment from one of the organizations listed below (i.e. certificate or letter of proof) to the Mountaineer Hub.
+- Eligible students must submit verification of status attainment from one of the organizations (i.e. certificate or letter of proof) to the Mountaineer Hub.
 The information may be scanned and submitted online or faxed to 304-293-4890.
 Please include the student name, WVU ID number, and date of birth with the information sent.
-The deadline to have any information submitted for consideration is August 1 for the upcoming aid year.
+The deadline for consideration is August 1 for the upcoming academic year.

 - This award will usually be in addition to any other scholarship offered by WVU.

-- Students may renew the scholarship for future academic years by maintaining a minimum overall GPA of 2.75 and earning a minimum 30 credit hours each academic year.
+- Students may renew the scholarship for future academic years by maintaining a minimum overall GPA of 2.75 and earning at least 30 credit hours each academic year.
 Students must also maintain Satisfactory Academic Progress for financial aid eligibility.

 - Boy Scouts of America: Eagle Scout Rank